 MAKE TO ORDER

 As tempting as it is to save time by making up bottles in advance, it is better to make up each bottle as it is needed to reduce the risk of infection.
-If you need to prepare in advance (for example if you are going out), then store the cooled, boiled water sealed in the bottles and then add the formula at feeding time.
+If you need to prepare in advance (for example if you are going out), then store the cooled, boiled water sealed in the bottles and take them with you in baby's bag.
+When its feed time, try and heat the water (most cafe's or restaurants have bottle warmers or will provide you with a flask of hot water to stand the bottle in.
+Once warmed, you can mix in the formula and prepare the feed.
 Our handy formula dispensers allow you to pre-scoop your formula and store it inside your bottle ready to use.

 USE HOT WATER